Written by, Bojana Atanasovska

 In Zone 1 or 2, rent can range from £1,200 (for a studio) to £2,400 (two-bedroom flat).
 Monthly rent for a one-bedroom flat in the centre costs around £1,500.
 You could pay less, but then you would have to commute for about an hour to get to work or meet friends in the centre.

-Flat sharing is a considerably cheaper alternative and costs £400 to £500 a month, although this means that you would have to share the kitchen and common space with your flatmates.
+Flat sharing is a considerably cheaper alternative and costs £400 to £500 a month.
+But this means that you would have to share the kitchen and common space with your flatmates.

 Related: Worst places to live in London